-Stories for life was written in 2020, exploring the question – “What is the new story?”
+Stories for life was written in 2020, exploring the question – “What are the new stories?”

-We found an answer in a blend of ancient and modern understanding.
+We found insight in a blend of ancient and modern understanding.

 This website is offered as a gift, a tool, to help us all connect to this understanding as we seek to navigate our troubled times.

 The site’s chapters, listed below, tell the story of this understanding, ending with some practical recommendations on beginning.

 You will also find an ‘inspiration section’ linked at the bottom of the site, which gathers some of the work from which we have drawn, and downloadable assets that are free to use.

 For news of our next community gathering, collaborations, ways to get involved and updates on Stories for Life subscribe to our mailing list below.

 “The pandemic is very quickly teaching us what’s important: health, love, food, a safe and comfortable home, creativity and learning, connectedness and being able to get out into nature.
 Shouldn’t those things be the pillars around which our societies are organised?”